 The same picture shows that all the residues coordinated to both calcium ions do not deviate from their crystal orientations, thus indicating that this microenvironment is firmly conserved in solution.
 These results are following the expectation that the interactions between the calcium ions and the protein are essential to maintain the structure of the active site and, therefore, the enzymatic catalytic activity.

 To provide a more detailed description of the deformation of the protein residues, the backbone RMSD per residue is shown in the lower plot on the slide—this type of analysis evidence the average deviation of each residue from the reference crystallographic structure.
 Differently from the previous RMSD, here, the average is done over time.
 The cyan bands indicate the regions of the protein where alpha-helix are located.
-The protein fragments having the most significant deviation are coloured in red on the crystal structure representation on the right side.
+The protein fragments having the most significant deviation are colored in red on the crystal structure representation on the right side.
 It is clear from this representation that the amplest variations do not involve residues forming structurally essential regions.
 In particular, the residues showing the largest displacements are those in the C- and N-termini of the protein, regions characterized by a low structural organization.
 Moreover, other residues that experience a large displacement are those forming loops mainly located on the LiP surface.
 From all these graphics, it is evident that the enzyme mostly retained the overall backbone structure in the simulation course.

 It is also interesting to quantify the mobility of each residue (or part of it) to identify the most flexible regions of the protein.
 The Root Mean Square Fluctuation (RMSF) provides this kind of information, and it is calculated using the formula reported in the upper part of the slide.
 The formula average over the simulation time, the deviation of each residue from the average structure of the protein.
 In the upper panel of the graph in the slide, the RMSF for the LiP is reported.
 It is evident the correspondence between large RMSD and the high RMSF values.
 The yellow lines indicate the residues located at the interface of the two monomers.
 The two monomeric LiP units are not covalently linked, but they are in contact through one loop (from residue 292 to 299 and 326 to 332), which is quite flexible during the simulation.
 Finally, the black lines indicate the position of the residue located on the rim of the access channel to the heme edge (green surface in the pictures on the right).
 In this case, some of the residues are located in the region of high mobility and deformation.